• DSC 4138

 • IMG 7284

-An alabaster figure of a reclining Buddha
+An marble figure of the reclining Buddha

 Circa 1850 A.D., Mandalay period